videlalvaro/cloudstagram/README.md

 - Redis
 - RabbitMQ

-The app users the following node.js runtime:
+The app uses the following node.js runtime:

 `--runtime=node06`

+To push the app to cloudfoundry type:

+    vmc push cloudstagram --runtime=node06